 Basically, the calories going out need to be higher than the calories going in.
 Your veterinarian will be your greatest ally in figuring out the specifics.
 Together, you and your vet can create a safe and effective dog weight-loss plan that includes:

-- A promise from everybody in the household to follow the plan—even grandma who feeds the dog cookies when you aren’t looking.
-Without buy-in from the whole family, your pup will not lose the weight.
+- A promise from everybody in the household to follow the plan—even grandma who feeds the dog cookies when you aren’t looking (because without buy-in from the whole family, your pup will not lose the weight)

 Your veterinarian also can check your dog for any health conditions, such as hormonal disorders, that might make it harder for them to lose weight, as well as prescribe pet pain medication if your dog avoids exercise because of painful arthritic joints.
 And most vet offices will let you weigh your dog regularly to check your progress—free of charge.